falkr/teampy/docs/grade-rats.md

 We assume here that you are in the directory of the RAT, and that `questions.md` is the name of your RAT file.
 Teampy will create an Excel file with the grades for each student.

+## Several RAT Sessions

+Often, there is more than one instant in time when students do the RAT.
+You can cover this by creating different result files, each one only including results for a subset of students.